KPetiote/Progressive-Budget/README.md

 ![Alt text](public/assets/images/progressive-budget.gif "Progressive-Budget")

 ## Program Installation
-To use this program we will need to install Node.js & React.\
+To use this program we will need to install Node.js.\
 Please use the link below to download a suitable version for your OS:

 [Node.js Downloads](https://nodejs.org/en/download/)